 Your job may not be as fulfilling or enjoyable as it once was if it has just been bought by another company or is being restructured.
 If this is the case, as it has been for many, polishing up your resume and leaving a job may be a good choice.

 5. Company Downturn

 Many have hit the job search because their companies faced a sudden dip in sales or other negative events, causing the future to look bleak.
-In these cases, it’s better to start looking for a new job soon.
-You don’t want to wait until the ship has “sunk” and you’re out of a job with no plan.
+In these cases, it’s better to start looking for a new opportunity soon.
+You don’t want to wait until the ship has “sunk” and you’re out of a full time job with no plan.

 Tips for exiting your company on good terms:

 - Continue doing your best work until your leave date

 - Offer to train your replacement (if there will be one)

 Leadership dissonance is a fair reason for leaving a job.
 Whether it’s a difference in perspectives, direction, or opinions, or if leadership is just poor, this can impact the level of fulfillment you feel at your current job.

 These are some traits of poor leadership: